rickydos/PHBS_TQFML-1/README.md

 We will fix the problem of overfitting.
 Also, we will figure out which model is better to predict the central points of both eyes through mean standard error.

 ## Conclusion
-In this regression analysis, we find that Random Forest is a better model to predict the keypoints of both eyes through mean standard error and its fitting value is higher.
+In this regression analysis, we find that Random Forest is a better model to predict the keypoints of both eyes through mean standard error and its fitting value is higher. <br>
 The results of Decision Tree:<br>

 Prediction | MSE | R-square